Planning Your Green Vacation

 problems RVers can create for the environment relates to their choice of

-Canada is a national initiative created to encourage RVers to use non-toxic,
+booking a stay at facilities that encourage RVers to use non-toxic,

 Stay at Home